Avnu/detd/README.md

   * More clear separation of generic and platform specific details (e.g. subclassing per OS or platform)
 * Integrate time-synchronization
   * When a time-aware stream is requested, check if time synchronization is running and otherwise start it and initialize to the right operation values
+* Add logging capabilities
+* Add diagnostics mode
+  * Retrieve and collect runtime information about time synchronization, qdisc errors, etc
 * Evaluate using netlink for consideration instead of calling tc
   * E.g. a programmatic interface could improve aspects like error handling, security, etc, and would make code simpler by removing all the portions devoted to templating commands
+* Enlarge the scope to cover basic interaction with configuration authorities
+  * E.g. start enabling to load the configuration from a text file